 Modular vs. Manufactured Home: Spot the Difference

 When searching for a home, you often see or hear the term "modular" or "manufactured" when describing a type of home.
-Real Estate Salesperson Gary Karr Jr. is here to help explain the difference between the two, for he has many years of experience working in the modular home field.
-Here's his take on it:
+We're here to help explain the difference between the two with the viewpoint of someone who spent many years in the modular home field:

 Many without direct knowledge of the difference between a modular and manufactured home tend to shun the modular home, or confuse the two.
 I personally would prefer a modular home, hands-down.
 Without getting off track, lets discuss some major differences between the modular and manufactured homes.